 BSc Psychology with Foundation Year - Full-time

-The foundation year provides students with non-standard entry qualifications with a thorough and supportive academic preparation for successful degree level study in the Psychology department.
+The foundation year provides students with non-standard entry qualifications with a thorough and supportive academic preparation for successful degree level study in the Department of Psychology.
 It is carefully designed to build confidence in student’s abilities, develop essential academic and study skills, and provide the subject specific knowledge essential for success.

 This year is taught within the Department for Lifelong Learning, where we have nearly forty years’ experience working with adult learners, helping them to unlock their potential to succeed through offering accessible foundation courses that can lead to full and part-time degree level study.